Radhika-Envision/Upmark/README.md

     1. Ensure HTTP and HTTPS are enabled.
 Both should forward to port 80 on the instances.
 Don't worry, HTTP will be redirected to HTTPS by the web app.
        For HTTPS, install your SSL certificate.
+    1. Under *Configure Health Check*, make sure the following settings are
+       used:

+        - Ping Protocol: `HTTP`
+        - Ping Port: `80`
+        - Ping Path: `/ping`

+       The default ping path of `/index.html` can't be used because that page requires authentication. `/ping` is serviced by a special handler.

 1. DNS
     1. Assign the domain name to the load balancer IP (use your domain registrar